IBM/watson-banking-chatbot/README.md

     * wbc-natural-language-understanding-service
     * wbc-tone-analyzer-service

 > NOTE: The dialog has been reduced to work with Lite plans.
-If you are looking for any of the previous functionality, you can manually import `data/conversation/workspaces/full_banking.json`.
+If you are looking for all of the previous functionality, you can manually import `data/conversation/workspaces/full_banking.json`.
 Follow the instructions in [3.
 Import the Watson Assistant skill](#3-import-the-watson-assistant-skill) to import it, delete the Lite version that was automatically uploaded, and restart the app.
 The app will recognize the skill by name if only one is available.

 ## Run locally